Porcupines and Whip-poor-wills : Sharbot Lake to beyond Arden

 Early in the afternoon we came across a shiny red pickup parked at the side of the trail with its engine running, and no one around.
 We were in the middle of nowhere.
 We had no explanation.
 If it were researchers doing field work they probably wouldn't leave the motor running.
 Maybe there were amorous teenagers in the back?

-This section of trail had a rougher gravel bed than what we've experienced on the Cataraqui and K&P Trails.
+This section of the Great Trail had a rougher gravel bed than what we've experienced on the Cataraqui and K&P Trails.
 The gravel was courser, in some sections it was deeper, in others there were quite a few larger rocks, and we encountered some larger puddles.
 In the late afternoon we encountered a deep puddle that required us to switch to sandals and wade.
 Another fond memory of Newfoundland, except that this puddle was warm and had large leaches.

 As the evening wore on we found ourselves walking a trail through more open marshes and fields, and crossing roads more frequently.
 We began looking for a spot to camp, but were very close to Highway 7.
 Eventually we found a nice grassy spot at the top of a hill overlooking a small valley.
 As dusk fell we heard a Veery, a Common Nighthawk beeping, and a Whip-poor-will's repeated calls in the distance.
 As we go to sleep the stars are bright in the sky, we hear crickets chirping for the first time this season, and lightening bugs are blinking on and off in the meadow.